 If you’re experiencing symptoms of pyelonephritis, make an appointment with your doctor right away.
 Your doctor will conduct a physical examination and may perform one or more tests to confirm your diagnosis.

 You will be asked to provide a urine sample, which the lab technicians will examine under a microscope.
 If your urine contains too many white blood cells or bacteria, you may have a UTI or pyelonephritis.

 Your doctor can grow a culture using the bacteria found in your urine.
 This can help identify the type of bacteria living in your urinary tract.

 If a bacterial infection is found in the blood culture, this may be an indication of severe or acute pyelonephritis.

 An ultrasound can be used to detect stones or other masses in your pelvis.

 Computed tomography (CT) scan

-CTs scans use X-rays to create a 3-D image of your internal organs, which can be helpful in diagnosing pyelonephritis.
+CT scans use X-rays to create a 3-D image of your internal organs, which can be helpful in diagnosing pyelonephritis.

 Treating for Pyelonephritis

-However, patients who are vomiting will not be able to keep the oral medications down.
+However, patients who are vomiting will not be able to keep oral antibiotics medications down.
 In addition, people who are disabled or confined to a bed may have a hard time taking care of themselves without extra help.
 In these cases, it’s recommended that the patient is hospitalized and receives intravenous antibiotics.